-1. This alert uses (primarily) data drawn from the analytics tables, it is accurate only through the end of the previous calendar month.
+1. This alert uses (primarily) data drawn from your background tables, it is accurate only through the end of the previous calendar month.

 2. Must have been on eAuto at least 12 months in order for this alert to find data.
 Alert will run in 12+, 24+ or 36+ month mode depending on what it finds.
 (Less than twelve months and nothing happens.)

-(It ranks in order with the highest at risk model at the top)
+**Ranks in order with the highest at risk model at the top

 Then run the Custom Report to get detailed information by model showing you which parts are used on this model.
 It provides detailed information on availability, location and usage.
 It also advises where items are being used by more than one model.

 (Named CEO Juice Obsolete Inventory Report)